heart

 04

-testing common hand orientations on clay prototype to determine optimal sensor placement
+testing hand orientations on clay heart prototype to determine optimal sensor placement

 sculpting, molding, iteratively casting large-scale silicone heart to encase v0 electronics